beautifier/js-beautify/README.md

 The number of characters to use for indentation.

 ## indent-char
-The acutal character that will be used to indent your code.
+The actual character that will be used to indent your code.
 It can be anything.

 ## indent-with-tabs
 True or false that makes the default indentation to be a tab, and overrides the indent-size and indent-char.